Wilderness Therapy Programs

 Is Wilderness Therapy Safe?

-In order to try to ensure the safety of students in wilderness programs nationwide, a number of wilderness programs joined together to form the Outdoor Behavioral Health Council and establish best practices for safety and treatment, initiate research, and lead an accreditation process.
+Another organization emerged with the goal of promoting the safety of students in wilderness programs nationwide.
+A number of wilderness programs joined together to form the Outdoor Behavioral Health Council and establish best practices for safety and treatment, initiate research, and lead an accreditation process.

 Benefits of Wilderness Therapy?